Getting Started

 bun --filter @repo/db studio

-separately for the static site
+for the marketing site athttp://localhost:4321

 3. Make It Yours